connorhough/Mask_RCNN/README.md

 ## Intro

-Mask R-CNN is a computer vision model developed by the Facebook AI group that achieves state-of-the-art results on semantic segmentation (object recognition and pixel labeling) tasks.
-An implementation of the model is made available by Matterport on their github page.
-The code in their repo works with the MS Coco dataset out of the box, but provides for easy extensibility to any kind of dataset or image segmentation task.
+Mask R-CNN is a deep learning model for computer vision developed by the Facebook AI group that achieves state-of-the-art results on semantic segmentation (object recognition and pixel labeling) tasks.
+An implementation of the model is made available by Matterport on their [github page](github.com/matterport).
+The code in their repo works with the MS Coco dataset (a benchmark dataset for semantic segmentation) out of the box, but provides for easy extensibility to any kind of dataset or image segmentation task.

 This is a fork of the [matterport/mask_rcnn repo](github.com/matterport/mask-rcnn) that we have set up to integrate with Weights and Biases (wandb). wandb is a cloud interface for tracking model parameters and performance, allowing machine learning teams to coordinate work in a way similar to github.
 [Here](app.wandb.ai/trentwatson1/mask-rcnn) are the results of our runs.
 For a more detailed overview of our process and results see our [blog post](medium.com).